Cystectomy

 • Urinary diversion options

-• Ileal conduit (Bricker): short ileal segment to skin stoma; ureters anastomosed to conduit
+• Ileal conduit (Bricker): short ileal segment to skin stoma, ureters anastomosed to conduit

 • Orthotopic neobladder: bowel reservoir anastomosed to urethra (requires suitable urethra and patient factors)